 Skip to main content Skip to footer

-DSAs can help with costs if you have a disability and need extra support during your studies.
+If you have a disability and need extra support during your studies, DSA can help with costs for:

-You cannot use DSAs for disability-related costs that you would have if you were not studying a course.
+You cannot use DSA for disability-related costs that you would have if you were not studying a course.

 What you could get